PRS-M/Vidly/README.md

 A movie rental store created using ASP.NET MVC.
 Well, looking through the eyes of a recruiter or a senior dev,
 probably just another useless CRUD app that does not even implement
-Dijkstra'a algorithm or N-Tier Architecture.
+Dijkstra's algorithm or N-Tier Architecture.
 What is even worse - it is based on some online courses.

 On the other hand, why would it implement such things?
 It is just a simple rental store
 that was fun to create and for example learn about N + 1 in practice.